 There are a surprising number of AB tests smart marketers can run on their landing pages to ensure they’re getting the highest conversion rates possible.
 You already know you can experiment with different headlines, subheads, call to action text and colors, and you know to introduce design elements that draw the eye where you want visitors to look.

-1. Create Targeted Landing Pages
+1. Create Targeted Landing Pages for A B Testing

 This is an AB test you would apply at specific times, such as when you launch an advertising campaign.
 Your advertising campaign would be targeted to a specific audience, and your ad variations would use your generic landing page and your targeted landing page.

-For example, if Shopify did an AB test between their generic vs. targeted landing pages in an advertising campaign, the control would apply to anyone looking for an ecommerce solution.
+For example, if Shopify did an AB test between their generic vs. targeted landing pages in an advertising campaign, the control would apply to anyone looking for an eCommerce solution.